emstraka/emstraka/README.md

-- 👋 Hi, I’m @emstraka
+- 👋 Hi, I’m Emily Straka.
 - 👀 I’m interested in things to do around the city with my kids.
 - 🌱 I’m currently taking classes with Code Louisville.
 - 💞️ I’m looking to collaborate on nothing yet because I don't know what I'm doing!